ekoops/testk8s/README.md

 Some tests stress the installed plugin, creating a large number of resources (both services and network policies) to see the behavior of the network provider and how much their performance deteriorates.

-NB: PAY ATTENTION that an huge number of services implies a large number of pods created in the cluster (1 svc created <-> 1 pod created linked to service).
+NB: PAY ATTENTION that an huge number of services implies a large number of pods created in the cluster, which must have enough nodes to host all pods created (1 svc created <-> 1 pod created linked to service).

 For now, all tests are executed sequentially.
 In the future filters to select specific test scenarios will be created.